jaronbarends/language-buddy/docs/decisions.md

 (`Evaluation.tsx`/`Evaluation.module.css` — see below) without the model having to sort feedback into three buckets that may not apply evenly to every remark.
-This resolves requirements.md's "exact fields/depth of the structured evaluation output" open item, but with a different shape than that line originally implied — worth a deliberate look before treating it as a closed requirements.md checkbox (requirements.md itself is not edited here, per this project's doc-workflow rule).
+This resolves requirements.md's "exact fields/depth of the structured evaluation output" open item, but with a different shape than that line's wording might suggest at a glance (requirements.md itself is not edited here, per this project's doc-workflow rule).
-**Status:** Done, mock-verified.
-Not yet confirmed against the real Gemini API (see "Known risk, still open" below).
+**Status:** Done. **Confirmed 2026-08-18 (project owner):** requirements.md's "grammar, vocabulary upgrades, semantic nuance" phrase was never intended as a literal three-field schema requirement — the `comments`/`segments` shape (`text`/`userInput`/`suggestion`) is the intended final shape, not a placeholder pending a grammar/vocabulary/nuance breakdown.
+Also confirmed working against the real (non-mocked) Gemini API — see "Known risk, still open" below, itself now resolved.

 ### Gemini's structured-output feature (`response_format`) enforces the schema server-side